 Opportunities to help you give back to the community

-As a Public Service Fellow, you have the opportunity to develop and implement a service project of your own design.
+As a PKG Fellow, you have the opportunity to develop and implement a service project of your own design.
 You also have the option of interning with a service-focused organization to learn about how they operate and help them meet their mission.

 Collaborate with a partner in the community

 If you have a service idea you want to implement in collaboration with a community partner—or if a service organization wants your input as a consultant—apply for a Public Service Fellowship to support your endeavor.

 If you are developing your own nonprofit or social enterprise, a Public Service Fellowship could help you pilot your idea.

 Explore a public service career